dockware

 New Project

-If you are not a plugin developer, but have a full shop instead, please make sure to read our guide about creating a new project.
+If you are not a plugin developer, but have a full shop instead, please make sure to read our guide about .

 This is required, because starting a new project immediately with bind-mount would lead to an empty folder, and thus no Shopware.